-The Parameters Read-Write Networks (PRaWNs) are introduced in \cite{liu2018meta}, that presents a novel concept of communication between the tasks in a multi-task setting.
-The idea here is to allow various tasks to pass the gradients explicitly, thereby restricting the tasks to constantly update parameters.
-Therefore the gradients are passed between tasks pairwise and list-wise, where list-wise gradients account for task relatedness.
-The features learnt in the shared space are usually entangled, and this proposed model helps to untangle features in different domains, which as a result, for the given use-case avoids escape of private information in the shared space. \cite{liu2018meta} investigates the proposed network for text classification, sequence tagging and image aesthetic assessment tasks for in-task (same dataset) and out-of-task (new dataset) settings.
-It is concluded that for out-of-task setting, the introduced gradient passing mechanism show better generalization to unseen tasks.
+The article \cite{chen2018meta} suggested a function level information sharing method for \ac{MTL}, with a basic \ac{LSTM} \cite{hochreiter1997long} that is task-specific and a meta \ac{LSTM} that is shared across all tasks.
+This work focused on the two \ac{NLP} tasks of sequence tagging and text classification.
+A shared meta-network is used in this work to learn the semantic composition among the different tasks that act as meta-knowledge.
+The semantic composition functions play a vital role in neural representation learning of text sequences; therefore, this work focused on learning generalized functions across tasks that can be transferred to new tasks.
+The proposed design is a multi-task architecture using a two-level meta-learning optimization technique.
+They demonstrated that the proposed network performs significantly better than using \ac{MTL} and single-task learning on several datasets.
+However, they do not present the performance when a new task is introduced.

-In \cite{tarunesh2021meta}, the authors offer an approach to learn interactions between languages and tasks by employing meta learning in a multi-task scenario.
-Question answering, parts of speech tagging, name entity recognition, paraphrase identification and natural language inference are the multitasks in consideration for this work.
-They exploit the fact that these tasks can be benefited from each other and also cross lingual embeddings in multiple language learning can be helpful in case of languages with limited data.
-Therefore the meta information in this work is the task relatedness plus the language relatedness.
-They also propose sampling techniques like heuristic and parameterized sampling, to be integrated in meta learning to improve the performance of the model.
-For languages which has limited data resources, this approach can be very useful as it performs significantly well on the zero-shot new target languages.
+The article \cite{liu2018meta} presented a communication strategy between the tasks in the multi-task setting by introducing the Parameters Read-Write Networks (PRaWNs).
+The authors argue that different tasks may require different communication strategies between the model's components in the context of NLP.
+The proposed approach addresses this challenge by introducing a meta-learner that learns to adapt to the communication strategy required by each task.
+By communication strategy, they mean explicitly allowing tasks to pass gradients rather than constantly updating the parameters.
+Consequently, gradients are transferred pairwise and list-wise between tasks, with list-wise gradients accounting for task relatedness.
+In \ac{MTL}, the shared feature space is usually entangled since tasks share information; allegedly, the approach proposed in this work enabled the separation of the features of various tasks.
+The research examines the proposed network for text classification, sequence tagging, and image aesthetic evaluation tasks in both in-task (same dataset) and out-of-task (new dataset) contexts.
+The results show that the proposed approach outperforms existing methods, achieving state-of-the-art results even in the out-of-task setting.